Everglades Alligators & Crocodiles: Top 5 facts

 The Ultimate Predators

-Both have slightly different diets.
+It is worth noting that those two animals have slightly different diets.
 Crocodiles tend to favor fish, crustaceans, birds, frogs, and large mammals.
 In contrast, alligators prefer to eat smaller mammals, reptiles, and even fruits.
 They also display a fondness for other fish and birds.
+It seems alligators have a fondness for little snacks, which the Everglades supply them in abundance.

 An Aggressive Species?

 Out of the two species, alligators are considered to be less aggressive.
 This is because they are very selective of their prey.
 Even though saltwater crocodiles are more aggressive, unprovoked attacks are an infrequent occurrence.
-The majority of attacks from crocodilians happen in Africa.
-Airboat rides are by far the safest way to observe crocodilians in their natural environment.
+The majority of attacks on humans from crocodilians happen in Africa.
+Those mostly happen because people are on foot and get too close.
+This is why airboat rides are by far the safest way to observe crocodilians in their natural environment.
 They allow distance and a non-intrusive way to gleam at these beautiful creatures.
+Airboats can quickly take off should an alligator or crocodile get too close.

 Climate change is one of the biggest threats to freshwater locations where alligators can be found.
 This is due to the risk of saltwater rising and inundating freshwater sources.
 The construction of dikes and canals has harmed their environment in the Everglades.
 The CERP (Comprehensive Everglades Restoration Plan) aims at restoring their habitats.
 The CERP is the most significant ecosystem restoration effort globally, at a cost of over $7 Billion and a projected duration exceeding 20 years.